miles-nash/miles-nash/README.md

 Hi, I’m @miles-nash

-An Electrical Engineering and Computer Science student at UC Berkeley
+An Electrical Engineering and Computer Science grad from UC Berkeley